 We believe that the Church is part of the risen Christ and illuminated by the Holy Spirit.
 Our spirituality and worship is communal.
 We embrace our imperfections and inconsistencies, and those of our fellow human beings, as we open ourselves to God’s grace and mercy.

 A HIGH VIEW OF THE SACRAMENTS

-We believe that sacraments, outward and physical signs of our inward and spiritual grace, are an important part of life in Christ.
+We believe that sacraments, outward and physical signs of inward and spiritual grace, are an important part of life in Christ.
 They enable us to give our lives to God and our neighbor in faith, hope, and love.
-Our spirituality is sacramental, seeing a reflection of God’s loving purpose in every created thing.
+In the sacraments of the Church, we learn to see a reflection of God’s loving purpose in every created thing.

 A HIGH VIEW OF THE SCRIPTURES

 We believe that the Holy Scriptures are the Word of God.
 The Scriptures call us into deeper contemplation of the mysteries of God and reveal God’s presence in creation and history to us.
 We read, sing, and pray the Scriptures in our worship, and we study them with the guidance of reason and Christian tradition.

 A HIGH VIEW OF WORSHIP

 We believe in the substance, beauty, and power of traditional Christian liturgy as handed down to us in the Book of Common Prayer.
 We joyfully participate in a long tradition of worship that continues the life of the ancient and undivided Church.

 A HIGH VIEW OF SERVICE